 For this comparison, we'll be looking at screenshots from Episodes 1, 3, & 9, though Episode 1 will be saved for Part 2, since the original version was included on the DVDs, and that can only mean more fixes than usual.
 The other episodes' TV versions will be coming from the fansubs/raws I watched, so ignore the image quality for the most part.
 Remember, this is about what we see, not how it looks, per se.
 For each pair of screenshots, the TV version will be on top, and the DVD version will be on bottom, so let's get started with Episode 3!

 As you can see, this is a simple fix.
 In the original TV version, the building worked fine as an establishing shot, but in the DVD version Trans-Arts decided to actually use those banners and add some messages on them.
 A minor change, but it's something.

-How here's a real ambiance shot.
-In the TV version Zaizen & Jinnai's little drinking match looks interesting, but the booth they're in looks pretty bland.
+Ah, now here's a real ambiance shot.
+In the TV version, Zaizen & Jinnai's little drinking match looks interesting, but the booth they're in looks pretty bland.
 The DVD version fixes that by darkening the shot and adding in a spotlight in the middle, giving it better ambiance as well as making it look more accurate in terms of being in a club.